arferreira/mentan-blackbox/README.md

 # Mentan.ai - Blackbox

-## License

-This project is licensed under the MIT License.
-Click [here](LICENSE) for more information.

 ## Description

 This is a RESTful API built with Golang and Gin that provides endpoints to fetch data about blackboxes.
 It can also create, update, and delete existing blackboxes.